duketopceo/Dixi/AI_to_Khan.md

 **PATH Configuration:** Node.js has been added to your user PATH.
 You may need to restart your terminal or IDE for the changes to take effect in new sessions.
 The current session should work immediately.

 **Python Virtual Environment:** All Python dependencies are installed in `.venv`.
 To activate it manually: `.venv\Scripts\Activate.ps1` (or `.venv\Scripts\activate` for cmd).
 The test scripts will automatically use it.

+**Error Handling:** The application now has comprehensive error handling throughout.
+All errors are logged and user-facing errors are displayed in the UI.
+The system gracefully handles failures without crashing.

 Everything should be working smoothly now.
 Let me know if you run into any issues!